Reasoning graphs

 Why This Matters

 Mindbloom makes these differences explicit and visible.
-By structuring your reasoning with the right type of brick, you keep your arguments honest and transparent:
+By structuring your reasoning with the right type of card, you make claims, sources, assumptions, and objections easier to inspect:

 You don’t argue over facts the same way you argue over values.